The Comet (transit): Blue Bike SC

-The Blue Bike SC program is intended to be an extension of a passenger’s transit trip.
+The Blue Bike SC program is intended to be an extension of a passenger's transit trip.
 Riders on the transit system can access a code from the bus that allows 45 free minutes of use on any Blue Bike located at various stations within downtown Columbia.
 The Blue Bike SC partnership expands the “first mile/last mile” opportunities for The COMET users.
 This is the first program in the United States where a mass transit system and bike share operator have partnered to give transit riders free access to bikes.

 COMET on the Go!

-Providing transit service via bus in the less-populated areas of Richland and Lexington Counties would not operate efficiently.
-To continue serving community members in those areas, particularly among low-income residents, The COMET began a demonstration partnership in FY2019 with Rideshare operators Lyft and Uber.
+Providing transit service via bus in the less populated areas of Richland and Lexington Counties would not operate efficiently.
+To continue serving community members in those areas, particularly among low-income residents, The COMET began a demonstration partnership in FY2019 with Rideshare operator Lyft.
 Under this partnership, two new programs were created — COMET To The Market and COMET @ Night.